 <Image>: Optional control name or optional Image, WDPic or picLayer variable

-Coordinates are specified with respect to the upper-left corner of the Image control (coordinates: (0,0)).
+Coordinates are given in pixels with respect to the upper-left corner of the image (coordinates: (0.0)).

 Drawing in PHP

 In PHP, the drawing functions are based on the graphic library GD.
 This library is commonly used by the PHP hosting companies and therefore it is always enabled.
 The version of the GD library must be version 2.0.28 (or later).
 This library can be downloaded from the PHP site.

 To enable (if necessary) this library locally, the following elements are required:

 - PHP installed.